 Whatever type of pooch you have, remember that you should always supervise your dogs when they're playing with toys — especially a new one!
 To help you out, I've put together a list of the

 best dog toys of every kind to suit all puppy personalities.
-Best for: Medium to large dogs that love to chase and fetch.
+1 The Best Flying Disc Best for: Medium to large dogs that love to chase and fetch.
 What's great about it: The Hyper Pet nylon flying disc is made with a flexible outer-edge that's both durable and easy on your dog's teeth.
 It weighs next to nothing and floats on water, so it's perfect for dogs that love to swim.
 What fans say: "I have purchased many discs for my shepherd mix, including name brands like Chuck It, Nerf, and Kong--she has ruined them all within minutes, hours, or a few days.
 This Flippy Flopper has been her primary disc all summer (we've had it for three months now) and it is still in great shape."
-Best for: Dogs of all sizes that love to chase and fetch.
+2 The Best Ball Best for: Dogs of all sizes that love to chase and fetch.
 What's great about it: This tough, thermoplastic rubber ball is nearly impossible to chew through, yet it's still super bouncy and floats on water, too.
 The material is infused with a sweet, vanilla scent that's sure to hook your dog's interest.
 And it's available in three sizes, so you can custom fit it for your dog.
 What fans say: "With or without adding treats to this ball my dog LOVES it.
 We have a white German Shepherd who loves to chew, [a lot]!
 This ball has stood up to her constant chewing and play with out showing any signs of wear."
-Best for: Medium and large dogs that love to chase and fetch.
+3 The Best Squeaky Toy Best for: Medium and large dogs that love to chase and fetch.
 What's great about it: The boomerang-shaped squeaky toy has holes on each end that you can fill with dog treats.
 As your pup chases it around the room, little kibbles will fly out at the end, keeping them interested and engaged.
 It's available in medium and large sizes, so you can pick the one that's best for your pup.
 What fans say: "This holds up to heavy, heavy use.
 Lots of chewing and tossing and not only is it still in one piece, the squeaker still works!
 This is right up there with Kongs as far as durability goes, and the ability to stuff it with treats is a great bonus."
-Best for: Dogs of all sizes that love to chew and tug.
+4 The Best Rope Toy Best for: Dogs of all sizes that love to chew and tug.
 (This toy comes in three sizes so you can match to the size of your pup.)
 What's great about it: The durable tug-of-war dog toy is built with a two knots on either side that helps you hold it firmly while you play.
 The rope is thick and tough — and it's even spearmint-flavored in order to promote your pup's dental health.
 What fans say: "This was a gift for my daughter's basenji, who loves tug toys, but quickly destroys most of them.
 We've had this for about a year now, and it's still intact.
 It's the first toy Maggie runs for when she comes to visit me.
 She'll play tug for a while and then take it by the center knot and shake it like crazy.
 The three knots are very sturdy and have held up very well.
 The braiding between the knots is tight and firm.
 This toy still looks like new (except for a little dirt).
 It appears to be made of cotton, and I'm sure I could throw it in the washing machine if needed."
-Best for: Dogs of all sizes that love to chew and tug.
+5 The Best Value Pack Best for: Dogs of all sizes that love to chew and tug.
 What's great about it: The budget-friendly dog toy multi-pack offers 11 rope toys for $27, making each one less than $3.
 They're tougher than most ropes and even help clean your dog's teeth.
 As a bonus, part of the proceeds go to support a non-profit dog rescue in California.
 What fans say: "These dog rope toys are great!
 They do not fray or come apart.
 I have a large pit/lab mix 2 month old that wants to chew everything, these chew toys are perfect for her!
 She is a pretty aggressive chewer and these toys are holding up great."
 Bustle may receive a portion of sales from products purchased from this article, which was created independently from Bustle's editorial and sales departments.